mirzaghaderi/rtpcr/README.md

 ```

 ### Analysis
 Different functions for ΔΔCt and ΔCt analysis, and efficiency calculation!
+Below is an example of expression analysis using ΔΔCt method.

 ```r
 # Example